 Supervised Early Care is available at 7:45 a.m. for Nursery – Kindergarten students.
 All other students can be dropped off at 7:45 a.m. and proceed to their classrooms.

 A supervised latchkey program is available for all students after school for an additional cost.
-Please contact Anita Batt for further information.
+Please contact Ellen Berlin for further information.

-Hot lunch is available five days a week.
-A dairy lunch is offered three days a week and a meat lunch is offered twice a week.
+Hot lunch is available three days a week.
+A dairy lunch is offered two days a week and a meat lunch is offered once.
 Students are allowed to bring their own kosher dairy or parve lunches.
 On Tuesdays and Thursdays they have the option of bringing a meat lunch.
 Separate tables are set up for students eating meat.
 Cutlery, straws, napkins, cups and bowls available for all students.

 Students in First – 5th grade have recess in the morning and afternoon for 10 minutes and a longer recess at lunch.
 A total of three recesses a day provides a much needed break and fresh air for our youngest students.
 6th -12th Grade has planned breaks throughout the day.

-Athletics include boys and girls’ basketball, soccer, tennis and cross-country.
+Athletics include boys and girls’ basketball, soccer, and cross-country.
+Other sports, including tennis and baseball, depend on interest and availability.
 All students have the opportunity to participate in a variety of sports.
 All students have structured gym classes one or two times a week depending on their grade.

 A supply list is available on our website (links) for ECC – 5th grade.
 Middle School and High School students receive instructions on what they need to purchase from individual teachers the first week of school.
 All books are supplied by the school.
 Some teachers request students to purchase specific resources, such as Hebrew/English dictionary